hipikat/django-scow/README.rst

-Scow: Fabric deployment system for Django projects on Digital Ocean
+django-scow
 ===========

+** Fabric deployment system for Django projects on Digital Ocean**

 **This project is still under heavy development. :)**